Skip to main content

 • Numbers are counted, not asserted.
 “312 people raised this” comes from counting distinct authors, never from a model estimate.

 • Every later step inherits this.
-Positioning, the marketing site, the build spec, launch copy — each reads from the same report and links every claim back to it.
-The chain runs from a real quote all the way to the line on your landing page.
+Positioning, the design system, the build spec, launch copy — each reads from the same report and links every claim back to it.
+The chain runs from a real quote all the way to the line in your launch copy.

 This holds even if you swap in your own model: the checking happens in the pipeline, around the model, not inside it.